TheLazySock/react-tasks/README.md

 ## My todos for this project
 - Fix
   - [x] Movie props for MovieGrid in MoviePage
-  - [ ] Sass @import directive is not working in prod mode with SSR
+  - [x] Sass @import directive is not working in prod mode with SSR
+  - [ ] Server works, but if page is loading with some url except '/', all styles dying.
+Same with page reloading
 - Styles
   - [x] Style for 404 page
 - Tests